kbond/ZenstruckFormBundle/README.md

 ### FormCollectionHelper

-Adds Symfony2 form collection add and delete button functionality.
+Adds Symfony2 form collection 'add' and 'delete' button functionality.
 See the [Symfony2 docs](http://symfony.com/doc/current/cookbook/form/form_collections.html).
 This works out of the box when using the `form_bootstrap_layout.html.twig` form layout provided by this bundle.

+**Note:** Do not add the Javascript provided in the Symfony tutorial.

+##

 Enable with `ZenstruckFormHelper.initPostLinkHelper()`